francav/p3-camunda-bootstrapping-springboot/README.md

-# px-camunda-bootstrapping-springboot
-Sample project bootstrapping camunda engine inside springboot app
+This project is part of the blog post [Bootstrapping camunda engine inside a Spring Boot application](https://victor-franca.com) at [victor-franca.com](https://victor-franca.com)